-A. Ulen-Hitterdal School Local Wellness Policy (LWP) (adopted: April 16, 2012) (updated May 2019)
+Ulen-Hitterdal School Local Wellness Policy (LWP)

+Adopted 2012, updated May 1, 2025

 Purpose: The purpose of this policy is to assure a school environment that enhances student attendance and academic performance by supporting healthy eating and physical activity.
 The policy promotes and encourages students to adopt lifelong healthy behaviors that can promote and protect students' health and well-being as well as reduce the risk of chronic disease.